QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-8d59dc4de5201274e310e4c54b9627a8934c3b88527886e3b421487c677d23eb.svg)](https://classroom.github.com/a/cgVKkZfY)
-# Web Application with React, Spring boot, and MySQL
+# Web Application with Spring Web and Thymeleaf

-# PR Documentation:

-### Describe your changes

-### Issue ticket number and link

-### Checklist before requesting a review
-- [] I have performed a self-review of my code
-- [] I have tested the extensively tested the code
-- [] Added comments to code to follow best practice
+## PR documentation is at the end of this readme

+To create a Spring Boot project in IntelliJ IDEA (Ultimate), follow the instructions in the [Create your first Spring application](https://www.jetbrains.com/help/idea/your-first-spring-application.html) tutorial.

 ## Dependencies